 Good Employer

-The Group-wide HR principles are governed by regulations and include minimum standards for employment and diversity principles.
+The Group-wide HR principles are governed by regulations and include minimum standards for employment as well as guidelines for diversity.
 They also guide HR activities, such as the design of training and development programs, career opportunities, employee surveys, and employee share plans.
 The KION Group Code of Compliance provides the framework for legally compliant and ethical employee behavior.

-The Group-wide minimum standards are based on the core labor standards of the International Labour Organization and ensure freedom of association and the right to collective bargaining.
-They prohibit forced or compulsory labor and child labor, as well as discrimination in employment or occupation.
-They also represent the core human rights that KION is committed to respecting.
+Minimum standards based on the core labor standards of the International Labor Organization (ILO) have been defined for the entire Group.
+These standards ensure freedom of association and the right to collective bargaining.
+They prohibit forced or compulsory labor and child labor as well as discrimination in employment or occupation.
+They also define the central human rights standards that the KION Group has pledged to uphold.
 Furthermore, the KION Group is committed to high standards of occupational health and safety worldwide as well as a level of remuneration that is in line with national industry standards and in any case ensures a living wage.
-As in previous years, no violations of the minimum employment standards were reported in 2022.
+As in previous years, no violations of the minimum employment standards were reported in 2024.

 A Great Place to Work

 As a top employer, Linde MH offers an exciting working environment, excellent international career opportunities, and attractive remuneration.
-But to motivate people to give their best, day in, day out, it is also important to offer interesting projects, long-term prospects, great team spirit, and a wide variety of development opportunities.
-Diversity also plays a key role.
-Undoubtedly, even more needs to be done here in the company to become even better—especially when it comes to work-life balance.
+Interesting projects, long-term prospects, strong team spirit, and a wide variety of development opportunities motivate employees to give their best day in, day out.
+Diversity also plays a key role here.
+At the same time, Linde MH knows that there is room for improvement, including when it comes to work-life balance.

 Flexible Work Organization